koka-lang/koka/readme.md

 # Koka: a Functional Language with Effects

-_Koka v2 is a research language that currently under heavy development with the new C backend_
+_Koka v3 is a research language that is currently under development and not quite ready for production use_.

-_Latest release_: v3.0.1, 2024-01-13 ([Install]).
+_Latest release_: v3.0.4, 2024-01-25 ([Install]).

 <a href="https://koka-lang.github.io/koka/doc/book.html#why-handlers"><img align="right" width="300" src="doc/snippet-yield.png" /></a>